MiniNoita/mininoita/README.md

 I discovered ✨*coding*✨

-And so my burning passion for coding started a new chapter... still in progress
+And so my burning passion for coding started a new chapter in my life...

 -🍂 Now learning: Python, Unity, frontend